Stadium Negara: History

 The construction of the stadium began in 1960 and it was officially opened on 10 April 1962 by the third Yang di-Pertuan Agong, Tuanku Syed Putra.
 It was the first indoor stadium in Malaysia.

-The stadium was renovated thrice in 1982, 1985 and 2015.
+The stadium has been renovated thrice, in 1982, 1985 and 2015.

+For most major indoor events in Kuala Lumpur, the Stadium Negara has largely been supplanted in use by the Axiata Arena (in terms of modernity and capacity).